Khyah Harper: College career

-Harper made 46 appearances (25 starts) during her first three seasons with the Minnesota Golden Gophers while battling injuries.
-She underwent surgery each of those years, repairing both of her ankles and one knee.
-Before her senior season at Minnesota, she played during the summer with Salvo SC and scored 16 goals to win the WPSL golden boot for the 2024 season.
-Within the first three games of the 2024 season with Minnesota, she scored back-to-back hat tricks in a 4–1 win against St. Thomas (Minnesota) and a 3–2 win against Milwaukee.
-She finished the season with 17 goals (second in the nation in the regular season), including another hat trick in a 3–0 win against Michigan, along with 6 assists in 22 games (all starts).
-She helped Minnesota earn their first NCAA tournament bid in six years and reach the third round, where they lost to eventual champions North Carolina.
+Harper battled injuries during her first three seasons with the Minnesota Golden Gophers, going through surgeries for both ankles and the meniscus of one of her knees.
+Leading up to her senior year in 2024, she spent the summer with Women's Premier Soccer League (WPSL) club Salvo SC and won the Golden Boot after leading the league with 16 goals.
+She had a strong start to her senior season with the Golden Gophers, scoring two hat tricks within the first three games.
+She finished her breakout season with 17 goals in 22 games (ranking second in the nation in the regular season).
+Minnesota earned their first NCAA tournament berth in six years and reached the third round, losing to eventual champions North Carolina.
 Harper was named the Big Ten Forward of the Year, first-team All-Big Ten, and second-team All-American by United Soccer Coaches.

 Club career

 Gotham FC

-Gotham FC announced on January 8, 2025, that the club had signed Harper to a one-year contract.
-She made her professional debut on March 23, coming on as a second-half substitute for Sarah Schupansky in the home opener, a 2–0 loss to the Orlando Pride.
-On August 1, she made her first start and scored her first professional goal, heading in Sarah Schupansky's cross in a 1–1 draw with the Chicago Stars.
+Gotham FC announced on January 8, 2025, that they had signed Harper to her first professional contract on a one-year deal.
+She made her professional debut on March 23, coming on as a second-half substitute for Sarah Schupansky in a 2–0 loss against the Orlando Pride in the home opener.
+On August 1, in her first start, she scored her first professional goal with a diving header from Sarah Schupansky's cross in a 1–1 draw with the Chicago Stars.
+In the CONCACAF W Champions Cup, she started every match in the group stage as Gotham progressed to the semifinals, scoring in a 2–1 win over Monterrey.

+On September 19, 2025, Harper signed a one-year contract extension with Gotham through 2026.
+She finished her rookie season as an unused substitute in the playoffs as Gotham won their second NWSL Championship over the Washington Spirit.
+On February 1, 2026, she scored Gotham's first goal of the year in the 4–0 win over AS FAR for third place at the inaugural FIFA Women's Champions Cup.
+During a year and a half with the club, she made 25 appearances and scored 3 goals in all competitions.

+Houston Dash

+On July 28, 2026, Harper was traded to the Houston Dash on a free transfer from Gotham.

+Personal life

+Harper is the daughter of Desiree and Brett Harper.
+Her father played college football at Wisconsin–La Crosse, and her older sister Sadie played soccer alongside Harper throughout high school and college.
+She is a cousin of ice hockey player Hunter Miska.